 As a woman, you’re on a hormonal roller coaster ride most of your life.
-My books The Hormone Cure, The Hormone Reset Diet, and Younger were born of my passion to help women, one hormone at a time.
+My books The Hormone Cure, The Hormone Reset Diet, Younger and my latest, Brain Body Diet were born of my passion to help women, one hormone at a time.
 I want to help you do that so you can stay looking and feeling great at every age.

 Hormones are chemical messages, like text messages sent from an endocrine gland through your blood to target cells.
 Hormones influence your behavior, emotions, brain chemicals, immunity, and metabolism.
 When your hormones are in balance, you look and feel your best.
 But when they are imbalanced, they can make your life miserable.
 You can feel lethargic, irritable, weepy, grumpy, unappreciated, anxious, and depressed.
 The message from most conventional doctors is that it is normal to feel like this as you age and that you should just accept it.
 As a functional medicine doctor specializing in women’s hormones, I can assure you it’s not normal.
 You can balance your hormones and get back to feeling vivacious and genuinely content.